CameronDenison/CODEBOX/README.md

 Mech 105 Course Algorithms

-`CODEBOX` is a repository that contains all of the MATLAB algorithms that were assigned to complete in my Mech 105 course.
+<a href="https://github.com/CameronDenison/CODEBOX/">`CODEBOX`</a> is a repository that contains all of the MATLAB algorithms that were assigned to complete in my Mech 105 course.

 The list of algorithims includes: